StoneOrbits/VortexEngine/docs/patterns.md

  - grouping size: how many colors appear in a group before the gap

 ### Blend Pattern
-A pattern that will blend between your colors instead of blinking them

- - includes all the same parameters as Basic Pattern
- - exposes 2 additional parameters:
+Blend patterns are similar to basic patterns but blend between colors in the colorset instead only using the selected colors.
+They have the following paramters:
+ - on duration: how long the led blinks on for
+ - off duration: how long the led is off each blink
+ - gap duration: how large of a gap between each volley of colors
+ - dash duration: how large of a dash/line embedded in the gap
+ - grouping size: how many colors appear in a group before the gap
  - blend speed: the speed at which the blend will progress
  - flip count: the number of times the blend will flip to complementary colors

 ### Solid Pattern
-A pattern that will display only one color in the colorset solid
+This is a pattern that will display only one color in the colorset without blinking.
+This is primarily used for special cases in the Vortex Engine.

- - generally not used directly, used to produce effects like keychain mode
+ - used to produce effects like keychain mode
  - includes all the same parameters as Basic Pattern
- - exposes one extra parameter:
  - color index: the index of the color to display

-## Multi Led Patterns

-Multi LED patterns are special patterns which implicitly target multiple LEDs at once.
-Unlike single LED patterns, a multi LED pattern can control all of the LEDs at once and create effects that appear to 'travel' across the LEDs.

-You can think of the difference between a multi-LED pattern and several single LED patterns as:

-- A multi-LED pattern has one 'brain' controlling many LEDs at once
-- Each single-LED pattern has its own 'brain' controlling only one LED

-Only the larger Vortex Devices from StoneOrbits are capable of supporting multi LED patterns.
-The Duo cannot run multi LED patterns but it will happily convert them into single LED patterns with equivalent colorsets (unfortunately the multi LED effect is lost).

 ## The Pattern List